tezball/forever-home/docs/user-stories.md

 **Related Entities:** `Adopter`, `Pet`, `AdoptionApplication`

 ### US-5.1: Browse Available Pets
-**As an** adopter
+**As a** visitor or adopter
 **I want to** browse pets available for adoption
 **So that** I can find a pet that matches my preferences

+**Access:** Public (no authentication required)

 **Acceptance Criteria:**
 - Only pets with `status = Available` are visible
-- List shows: primary pet photo, name, breed, age, size
+- List shows: primary pet photo, name, breed, age, size, sex
 - Grid layout: 2 columns mobile, 3-4 columns desktop
 - Pagination or infinite scroll for large lists (20 per page)
 - Can toggle between grid and list view
+- Favorite button shown but requires login to use

 **Domain Notes:**
 - Query: `Pet WHERE status = 'Available' ORDER BY createdAt DESC`